grafana/grafana/docs/sources/administration/service-accounts/create-service-account.md

 ---
+description: How to create a service account in Grafana
+keywords:
+  - Service accounts
+menuTitle: Create a service account
 title: Create a service account in Grafana
-menuTitle: Create a service account
-description: 'How to create a service account in Grafana'
 weight: 50
-keywords:
-  - Service accounts
 ---

 # Create a service account in Grafana